icml-structured-fm-workshop/icml-structured-fm-workshop.github.io/_pages/about.md

 <img src="/assets/img/prior_labs_logo_white.jpeg" alt="PriorLabsLogo" width="200" height="200"/>

-* PriorLabs is building the next generation of foundation models for structured data.
+* Prior Labs is building the next generation of foundation models for structured data.
 We develop and deploy state-of-the-art tabular foundation models—like TabPFN—to unlock new capabilities in scientific discovery, finance, healthcare, analytics, and beyond.
 Our current model, TabPFN v2, was published in Nature in January 2025 and sets a new benchmark for tabular data.
 Our mission is to revolutionize data science and advance the frontier of machine learning for real-world decision-making across industries.
-* Sponsored FMSD Event by PriorLabs: https://lu.ma/2q1wm635
+* Join us for some drinks at Prior Labs’ Structured Data social after the workshop: https://lu.ma/2q1wm635

 ### Schedule